When To Talk To your Doctor About Hair Loss

 This type of hair loss occurs differently for men and women:

-• For women, thinning appears in the middle part, while the hairline typically remains the same.
+- For women, thinning appears in the middle part, while the hairline typically remains the same.
+It usually starts with a widening of the center hair part.

 Women with polycystic ovarian syndrome (PCOS) may develop androgenetic alopecia due to an increase in testosterone (male hormone) in their body.